isomerpages/mol-articles/financial-articles/support-schemes.md

         * Employment assistance such as job search and/or training
         * Referrals for other relevant services

-      Go to your [nearest Social Service Office (SSO)](https://www.msf.gov.sg/dfcs/sso/default.aspx){:target="_blank"} to find out more.
+      Visit your [nearest Social Service Office (SSO)](https://www.msf.gov.sg/dfcs/sso/default.aspx){:target="_blank"}.
 Each SSO administers ComCare financial assistance and links applicants up with other forms of assistance they might need, such as family services.
 The SSO will assess your eligibility for assistance.

       [Find out more](https://www.msf.gov.sg/Comcare/Pages/Short-to-Medium-Term-Assistance.aspx){:target="_blank"}<br>
       Call: ComCare Hotline @ <a href="tel:1800-222-0000">1800-222-0000</a>